 As you can tell from the above I advocate keeping your singing bowls out and ringing them regularly.
 You don’t need a “reason” to ring a singing bowl.
 One theory about the singing bowls in ancient times is they were used for entertainment.
 In this day and age entertainment is good and multiple benefits better.
 I believe the sounds from these objects are truly profound and beneath the surface of enjoyment they can confer many important benefits.Once you have your Tibetan singing bowl a whole world of possibilities open.

 How to Play a Meditation Bowl

 If your goal is to have the sound lead you into a quiet state of consciousness generally the best way to play the bowl is to tap it with a mallet.
 Concentrating on the bowl, especially the pulses of sound as they become quieter and quieter, is an excellent way to bring the mind into focus.
 The point where you no longer perceive the sound is your point of release from the external.
 My suggestion is a soft playing surface and a mallet that fits the bowl.
-For any small or medium sized bowl our light weight, inexpensive all-purpose mallet makes a fine choice for playing your meditation bowl.
+We have a series of precision mallets designed to accentuate different parts of a singing bowl’s soundscape as well as inexpensive all-purpose mallets.
+Whichever way you go, a mallet makes a fine choice for playing your meditation bowl.